vanhoefm/fragattacks/research/README.md

 #### AWUS036ACM

+**AWUS036ACM: but at times was not correctly recognized during our experiments.
+It may be necessairy to use a recent Linux kernel, and manually executing `sudo modprobe mt76x2u` to load the driver.**

+**TODO: AWUS036ACM `iw set wlanX monitor active` in injection mode? (but in mixed mode that crashes)**

-The reliability of our `AWUS036ACM` device, which uses the mt76x2u driver, varied depending on how it was used.
-We found that:
+The reliability of my `AWUS036ACM` device, which uses the mt76x2u driver, varied depending on how it was used.
+I found that:

 - On kernel 5.5.0 this device didn't work properly when connected to a USB3.0 port.
 In particular, it kept showing `error: mt7602u_mcu_wait_resp failed with -108` when testing on Kali Linux.
 The